Monetize your tracking page with rewards

 03 –

-Advertisers pay us each time a consumer signs up or buys something.
+Advertisers pay us each time a consumer clicks on an offer, signs up or makes a purchase.
 We share the vast majority of this revenue with you (depending on which plan you choose).

 Bar chart titled Monthly earnings showing varying yellow bars representing profit over time.